Explore Kent’s top 5 family walksSave this item

-Kent Sport are helping to inspire families to get out and get active.
+Everyday Active are helping to inspire families to get out and get active.
 Across the county there are all sorts of brilliant places to go, activities to try and events to enjoy, and getting active as a family is a great way to be healthy and have fun together.
-In this blog, Explore Kent recommend their top five family walks to try around the county.
+This week our friends at Explore Kent recommend their top five family walks to try around the county.

 This peaceful walk around Trosley Country Park takes in countryside around the village of Trottiscliffe.
 The route includes sections of the Pilgrims Way, a 120 mile long path from Winchester to Canterbury, while there are activities for children at the country park in the form of the Forest Fun play area.